RolfKocherhans/ColorPicker/README.md

 ## 🥳 Live URL

 This LiveCode WebApplication is hosted on GitHub Pages.
-Please find the link to it below.
+To try it out, click on the link below.
 <h3><a href="https://rolfkocherhans.github.io/ColorPicker">ColorPicker</a></h3>

 <br>